 - Tearing in the uterus.

-- Abscess inside the abdomen: if left untreated, it can lead to pelvic inflammatory disease.
+- Abscess inside the abdomen: if left untreated, this can lead to pelvic inflammatory disease.

-In the case of a surgical abortion, in addition to the risk of injury to the uterus, other organs such as the bowel and bladder may be affected.
-In these cases, extra surgery will be needed to repair the damaged organ.
+In the case of a surgical abortion, in addition to the risk of injuring the uterus, other organs such as the bowel and bladder could be affected.
+In these cases, an extra surgery must be performed to repair the damaged organ.

-We must not forget that, although correctly performed it is a low-risk process, using non-professional methods to provoke an abortion can have serious consequences for the woman, not only for her fertility, but also for her general health.
+We must not forget that when correctly performed it is a low-risk process.
+However, using non-professional methods to provoke abortion can have serious consequences on the woman, not only with respect to her fertility, but also on her general health.

-Unfortunately, abortion is more common than we would like.
+Unfortunately, miscarriage and abortion is a more common occurrence than we would like.
 Many pregnancies end in miscarriage in early stages of embryonic development.
-Many times, even before the woman discovers she was pregnant.
+Often, even before the woman discovers she was pregnant.

-Most of these abortions are one-time cases and do not prevent a new pregnancy.
-The exception is recurrent miscarriages, the main reason for which is chromosomal malformation.
+Most of these miscarriages are one-time cases and do not prevent a new pregnancy.
+The exception is recurrent miscarriages, where the main reason is chromosomal malformation.
 We may also encounter difficulties in achieving conception after multiple curettages, as this increases the likelihood of uterine injury.

-Another possible miscarriage-related process that could complicate conception is uterine dilatation.
-This procedure can weaken the uterus and lead to cervical insufficiency or incompetent cervix, i.e., a cervix that dilates prematurely.
-In many cases, this is solved by performing a cervical cerclage, a procedure that involves keeping the cervix closed with a stitch.
+Another possible miscarriage related process that could complicate conception is uterine dilatation.
+This procedure can weaken the uterus and lead to cervical insufficiency or incompetent cervix, i.e. a cervix that dilates prematurely.
+In many cases, this is solved by performing a cervical cerclage, a procedure that consists of keeping the cervix closed with a stitch.